jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ### Alternate Version Through Inheritance

 Once there was the idea, that through inheritance and specialization, you can create a *totally* altered version of a system, while the base system stays in tact.
 But this idea is let go of, because if something is private, then you can not change it, and when a specialization method is made private, then you can not specialize that.
-So you will not be able to create completely alternate versions of something through mere inheritance.
+So you might not be able to create completely alternate versions of something through mere inheritance.

 ### Miscellaneous Inheritance Situations